-In our opinion the financial statements give a true and fair view and comply with the Academies Accounts Direction issued by the Education Funding Agency ("EFA"), and UK Generally Accepted Accounting Practice.
+In our opinion the financial statements give a true and fair view and comply with UK Generally Accepted Accounting Practice, the Statement of Recommended Practice - Accounting and Reporting for Charities - SORP 2015 (FRS102) and the requirements of the Accounts Direction.

-We are pleased to report that our audit report, which is included in the financial statements, is unqualified.
+We are pleased to report that our audit report, which will be included in the financial statements will be unmodified.

 In our opinion, from information provided to us during the audit, no events or conditions appear to exist which cast doubt on the academy's ability to continue as a going concern.
 We are therefore satisfied with the disclosure in the financial statements.